Table of Contents

 sevā-adhikāra — the privilege of devotional service | diye — bestowing | nija dāsī — your own maidservant

-"Please accept this prayer and make me a follower of the cowherd damsels of Vraja.
+Translation :"Please accept this prayer and make me a follower of the cowherd damsels of Vraja.
 Bestow upon me the privilege of devotional service and accept me as your own maidservant."

 In Gaudiya Vaishnava theology, the sakhis — the cowherd damsels of Vraja — represent the highest perfection of selfless service.
 The devotee does not ask to be a leader or a scholar.
 They ask only to follow — to serve in the shadow of those who already serve perfectly.
 This humility is the very heart of bhakti.